Spatially Varying Nanophotonic Neural Networks: Results

-The proposed optical simulation framework allows for pre-fabrication evaluation of the design quality through metrics such as PSF approximation normalized root mean square error (NRMSE), image feature discrepancy in NRMSE, and light efficiency (Figure \note{S5}).
-The PSF error map, as shown in Figure \note{S5a}, indicates that the simulated spatially varying PSFs at each of the $32\times32$ sampling incident angles closely resemble those of the target electronic kernels with $10.49\%$ mean NRMSE.
-The bar plots in Figure \note{S5b} show the image feature discrepancies (NRMSE) for the 50 metalenses.
-The feature discrepancies in NRMSE ($43.80\%$ at average) are higher than the PSF errors owing to inaccuracies that can arise from representing discrete convolution kernels using spatially continuous light fields, as well as the error amplification caused by ill-conditioned target kernels.
-Note that these target kernels were regularized by the specialized spectrum penalty at the training phase (Supplementary Note \note{3}), which reduced their condition numbers and thus reduced the average image feature discrepancy (NRMSE) from $66.46\%$ to $43.80\%$.
-Although enforcing stronger condition regularization can further close the gap between simulated device performance and real-world device performance, this would severely degrade the model recognition accuracy, as less regularized kernels could extract more discriminative features for classification. \paragraph{Experimental Validation} The inverse-design-optimized metalens array was fabricated in a single chip in a silicon nitride on quartz film.
+\paragraph{Experimental Validation} The inverse-design-optimized metalens array was fabricated on a single chip in a silicon nitride on quartz film.
 We used a nanopatterning approach using electron beam lithography to define the outline of the design in a resist, deposited a hard mask, and subsequently transferred the pattern into the underlying silicon nitride using reactive ion etching.
 To exclude transmission of light through non-patterned sections we further deposited a metal aperture around the ONN metalens kernels.
-The chip close-up and the microscope image of one of the metalenses are shown in Figure~\hyperref[fig:sim-cls-cifar10]{2a}, where the fabricated nanophotonic structure is visually consistent with the designed phase profile.
-The PSFs (over $3\times3$ varied sampling incident angles) of three randomly selected kernels are illustrated in Figure~\hyperref[fig:sim-cls-cifar10]{2c}, which illustrates the spatially-varying features of the designed optical kernels.
-To experimentally realize the optical system and measure the image features of the metalenses, we built the setup as shown in Figure~\hyperref[fig:sim-cls-cifar10]{2b}.
+The close-up of the resulting metalens array camera and a metalens array device before mounting are shown in Figure~\hyperref[fig:exp-val-cifar10-1]{2a}.
+The PSFs (over $3\times3$ varied sampling incident angles) of three randomly selected kernels are illustrated in Figure~\hyperref[fig:exp-val-cifar10-1]{2c}, which illustrates the spatially-varying features of the designed optical kernels.
+To experimentally realize the optical system and measure the image features of the metalenses, we devise the setup shown in Figure~\hyperref[fig:exp-val-cifar10-1]{2b}.
 The green channel of a smartphone OLED display, which is placed at the designed object distance, is used as the incoherent light source, and a large-area CMOS sensor is placed at the focal plane of the metalens array device.
-When the dataset images are displayed on the smartphone, the sensor captures the corresponding image features of all the metalens elements in one shot.
-The captured positive, negative, and real-valued features thru subtraction closely resemble the electronic ground truth from both qualitative and quantitative comparisons, which verifies the effectiveness of the implemented inverse design framework (Figure~\hyperref[fig:sim-cls-cifar10]{2d}).
-See Figure~\note{S6} for more examples.
+When the dataset images are displayed on the display, the sensor captures the corresponding image features of all the metalens elements in a \emph{single shot}.
+The captured positive, negative, and real-valued features through subtraction closely resemble the electronic ground truth from both qualitative and quantitative comparisons, which verifies the effectiveness of the implemented inverse design framework (Figure~\hyperref[fig:exp-val-cifar10-1]{2d}, \hyperref[fig:exp-val-cifar10-2]{3a}).
+Interested readers are also referred to the Supplementary Video \note{1} for prototype demonstration of \shortname~for dynamic content.